k7f/ascesis/spec/parser-implementation.md

 { a -> b + c } + { b <- a } + { c <- a }
 ```

-etc.  A fat rule always unfolds to a proper (coherent) c-e structure.
+etc.  A fat arrow rule always unfolds to a proper (coherent) c-e
-However, there are structures undefinable with fat rules only, as a
+structure.
+However, there are structures undefinable with fat arrow
-simple triangle structure shows:
+rules only, as a simple triangle structure shows:

 ```rust
 { a -> b c } + { b <- a c } + { c <- a -> b }